UoA-eResearch/mytardis_ime/README.md

 python -m app
 ```
 Note:
-If you are using an M1 Macbook, you need to install PyQt5 by creating a virtual environment and install PyQt5 using Rosetta Terminal.
+If you are using an M1 Macbook, you need to install PyQt5 by using Rosetta Terminal.
 To enable Rosetta on Terminal, the link might be useful: https://vineethbharadwaj.medium.com/m1-mac-switching-terminal-between-x86-64-and-arm64-e45f324184d9

 ```